AD1616/FRQ-Frontend/frq1.md

     return inputYear;
 }

+//duplicate this to month, day, and year as before
-function isLeapYear(yearparam) {
+//should have the day of year stuff when we put it in the backend. function isLeapYear(yearparam) {

     result = document.getElementById("isLeapYearResult");

-    // Fetch data from API
+    // it always says false now
     fetch('https://breadbops.gq/api/calendar/isLeapYear/' + yearparam)
     .then(response => response.json())
     .then(data => {

         console.log(data);

-        result.innerHTML = "Is " + yearparam + " a leap year: " + data.isLeapYear;
+        result.innerHTML = yearparam + data.isLeapYear;

     })
 }